roshanthamalaka/assignment_pyapp_ac/Ansible_playbooks_promethus_configuration/Readme.md

-## Ansible Playbooks Provision the
+## Ansible Playbooks Install and Configure the Promethus Server

 This Folder Contains the Ansible Scripts to Install and Configure Promethus server to Scrap metrics from the application